Luann De Lesseps Has Made Amends With Kids, Now Hoping To Work Things Out With Ex-Husband After Lawsuit

 Things seem to be looking up for Luann de Lesseps.

-Not only has the Real Housewives of New York City star completed her second stint in rehab, but she’s also made up with her children following the lawsuit that they filed against her her ex-husband, Alexandre de Lesseps.
+Not only has the Real Housewives of New York City star completed her second stint in rehab, but she’s also made up with her children following the lawsuit that they filed against her with her ex-husband, Alexandre de Lesseps.
 Luann recently sat down with People, where she shared the good news of the reunion with her two kids, Victoria and Noel.

 “Things between my kids and I are going great.
 Everything is cool.”